MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-procurement.md

 1. Select **New Purchase Order Product** and then select **Existing Product**, **Line number**, **Associate to Warehouse**, **Quantity**, and **Unit of measure**.
 1. Select **Save**.
 If the transaction saves successfully, then the dual-write operation was successful and the purchase order was created and updated within Supply Chain Management.

-## User interface fields on the different entities of Purchase Order
+## User interface fields on purchase order entities

+The following sections list the user interface fields available for purchase order entities.

 ### Purchase Order header fields